First Officer's log, stardate 50614.2. Ensign Kaplan and I are returning to Voyager after

 JANEWAY: Proceed, Mister Kim.

 KIM: I'm not picking up any active energy signatures.
-No life signs.
+And no life

 PARIS: Well, that's a relief.